 logger only for fuel adjustments can be useful and give an improvement.

-(if you know what you are doing and your outside conditions are the same
+(if you know what you are doing, and your test conditions are the same

-for each test that you do... wind will play a major role for repeatability
+for each test that you do... wind, road, and traffic conditions will affect

-But, a datalogger alone can't be used for ignition timing adjustments,
+But, a datalogger alone shouldn't be used for ignition timing adjustments,

 sub-throttle adjustments, and all the other very significant HP and driveability